-Do you have practical work experience in the fields of IT and communication technology?
-Would you like to work in Germany as an IT specialist?
-It is possible to receive a residence permit in accordance with Section 19c (2) AufenthG (German Residence Act) in conjunction with Section 6 BeschV (Ordinance on the Employment of Foreigners) to obtain qualified employment in Germany, regardless of the degree that you hold.
+Do you have practical work experience in IT and communication technology?
+Would you like to work as an IT specialist in Germany?
+An option to consider is a residence permit in accordance with Section 19c (2) AufenthG (German Residence Act) in conjunction with Section 6 BeschV (Ordinance on the Employment of Foreigners) to obtain qualified employment in Germany, regardless of the degree that you hold.

 To find out whether you require a visa to enter Germany, see "Who needs a visa?".

-What are the requirements to issue a work visa for IT specialists with significant work experience?
+What are the requirements to receive a work visa for IT specialists with significant work experience?

-- You’ve been offered a job in the IT sector in Germany.
+- You have been offered a job in the IT sector in Germany.

-- You’re able to provide proof of at least three years of experience in the IT sector over the last seven years.
-Your professional experience adequately qualifies you for the job you would like to perform.
+- You are able to provide proof of at least three years of experience in IT over the last seven years.
+Your professional experience adequately qualifies you for the job you would like to pursue.

-- You’re able to provide proof of the relevant theoretical knowledge required for the job in question in the form of training courses and exams.
+- You are able to provide proof of the relevant theoretical knowledge required for the job in question in the form of training courses and exams.

 - Your potential position in Germany is remunerated with a gross annual salary of at least €54,360 (as of 2024).

-- Your German language skills are at least at B1 level in accordance with the Common European Framework of Reference for Languages (CEFR).
-In individual cases, the need to provide proof of German language skills may not be applicable if the language spoken at work is not German.
+- Your German language skills are at a minimum level of B1 according to the Common European Framework of Reference for Languages (CEFR).
+In individual cases, you do not have to provide proof of German language skills, if the language spoken at work is not German.